-Dustin Fox, AMT
+Dustin Fox, CAMT

 Popcorn on a Stove!

 I’ve been told over the years that I was a shallow breather, but I was never instructed on how to change my breathing.
 My history of work in the medical community gave me the knowledge of how important oxygen is, but I figured—I was breathing so what was the problem?
 I was invited by a friend to attend a breathwork seminar and I went out of curiosity.
-I have attended several of them now and each one has brought me to a different and higher level of awareness and healing.
+I have attended several of them now, and each one has brought me to a different and better level of awareness and healing.

 It is now months later and the ankle is still pain-free.
 I continue to attend these seminars and do breathwork on my own.
 I’m always learning more about the benefits of proper rhythmic and full breathing.
 The Breath of Life is there for my joy and health!
-I am now happy to be learning how to share this gift with others.
+I am also happy to now be learning how to share this gift with others.